-AECFV emergency doctors routinely perform abdominal and chest ultrasounds and are up-to-date on the latest procedures.
-In complicated cases, ultrasound studies can be quickly sent to a specialist for consultation.
+AECFV emergency veterinarians routinely perform abdominal and chest ultrasounds and are up-to-date on the latest procedures.
+In complicated cases, ultrasound studies can be quickly sent to a radiologist via telemedicine for further consultation.

 Radiographs (X-rays) are extremely important for diagnosing and monitoring many medical and surgical conditions.
 X-rays provide a view of your pet’s bones, lungs, heart, abdomen, oral cavity and other areas of the body in order to help us spot a fractured bone, internal injuries, diagnosis heartworm disease, or locate an obstruction or foreign body in your pet’s intestine or stomach.

-AECFV has access to a boarded radiologist and utilizes the latest in digital radiography equipment by Sound-Eklin.
+AECFV utilizes the latest in digital radiography equipment by Sound-Eklin.
 We are also up-to-date on the latest radiographic procedures.
-Because we offer digital radiography, our X-rays can be easily sent for second opinions with other board certified radiologists in complicated cases.
+Because we offer digital radiography, our X-rays can be easily sent for second opinions with other radiologists in complicated cases.

 CT scanning, or computed tomography, creates high-resolution images of your pet.
 It is one of the best diagnostic imaging tools available and we are very excited to be able to offer the service to our clients and patients.
 The results are especially useful for detecting small masses and fully assessing damage in trauma situations, both of which may not be visible on conventional radiographs or ultrasound.